morrisyoung/IBD-detection/README.md

 Contact
 ========
-If you have any problems during using this program, or there are some bugs, please contact me: sdmorrisys@gmail.com
+If you have any problems during using this program, please contact me: sdmorrisys@gmail.com